 Perhaps yours is a soul that has little regard for materialism and instead seeks the thrill of adventure.
 Belém, a small district west of downtown Lisbon, is the best spot to start that epic you’ve always longed to write.

 Visit the Tower of Belém, the Manueline-style structure which once guarded the river Tejo and Lisbon from invaders.
-Stare out over the river from the lookout point and search for ghosts of caravels returning from the New World, laden with treasure and tale tales.
+Stare out over the river from the lookout point and search for ghosts of caravels returning from the New World, laden with treasure and tall tales.
 Check out the Monument to the Explorers and imagine yourself as one of those adventurers, sailing off to new lands (hopefully with less colonial intentions).
 While you write, try a pastel de Belém (also known as a pastel de nata), a delicious traditional Portuguese pastry made of custard and dough.

 If all else fails, I recommend getting hopelessly lost in the streets of the Baixo, the Chaido, the Bairro Alto, or the Alfama; Lisbon is filled with color and life.
 There’s only one description that does this city justice and that’s pura poesia.